Your cookie preferences

 Vodafone broadband price increase 2025: what can customers do?

-Vodafone raised its prices in April 2025, which means bills are going up for many thousands of customers.
-Find out what you can do if your Vodafone prices go up.
+Vodafone increases its monthly prices every April, which means bills will go up for many thousands of customers.
+Find out what you can do if your Vodafone prices increase.

 Max Beckett author headshot